 The next stage of the data preparation process involves making the data more insightful by focusing on context.
 This includes various operations like data labeling and data modeling.

-Another critical data engineering functionality is creating and centrally managing cloud databases and storage systems like data lake, and enterprise data warehouses.
+Another critical data engineering functionality is creation and management of cloud databases and storage systems like data lake, and enterprise data warehouses.
 Database-centric data engineering functions such as these are focused on populating analytics databases.
 In fact, data standardization, preparation, and enrichment are some of the earliest stages of this process.
 Once the data has been extracted and modified and reformatted, it is loaded into the data warehouse.

 Analytics and action

 Once the data has gone through these stages, it is ready to be visualized and analyzed.
 This marks the shift from observational data to actionable information.
 The first stage of this process is data insight which essentially refers to understanding data through analysis.
 This can be either real-time, interactive, or batch.
 Finally, the results of the data insights stage are used to drive actions, outcomes, and further assessments.

 One critical aspect of data engineering that serves as a natural requirement across every stage of data processing is data governance.
 It is the process of managing the availability, integrity, security, and usability of data within internal systems on the basis of internal data policies and standards that control data usage.
 A well-thought-out data governance plan can help companies ensure that data is reliable and trustworthy across channels and is not misused.

 Over time, efficient data governance has become a defining factor of a successful data strategy, considering how important it is for organizations to comply with stringent data control and privacy regulations.

 The data engineering process is a complex and intricate affair and requires several tools to store and manipulate data.
 However, there is no one tool that can get the complete job done.
 The process, therefore, requires a combination of data engineering tools and technologies that need to be used either simultaneously or sequentially to get the desired results.
 Some of the different types of tools needed to develop a data pipeline include: